Back to top

 - Gates.
 If we didn’t need them, we wouldn’t have them.
 They improve safety, stop motorbikes and stock.
 However gates mean that some sections of Trail aren’t suitable for tandems, trikes, wheelchairs or hand bikes.

 - Railway lines can catch you out with tight corners or slippery tyres – consider walking.
-Cross railway lines at right angles.
-Take extra care when wet.
+Always cross at safety crossing points and cross at right angles.
+Take extra care when wet, as tracks can be very slippery.

 - If sharing the Trails with local cows or birdlife, do so quietly and considerately.

 - Seasonal or tidal flooding can happen in low areas or under bridges, sometimes at Ahuriri Lagoon or Awatoto.
 Check high tide times and avoid these sections with tides over 1.7m.
-Consider (if not fast flowing) carrying your bike through before continuing.
+Consider (if not fast flowing) carrying your bike through before continuing or detouring.
 Wet feet can be refreshing and are part of an authentic cycling experience.
-Tip: If you ride - remember to wash your bike later.
+Tip: If you ride in salt water - remember to wash your bike later.

 - Accidents sometimes happen – always carry a cell phone.
 If someone has a serious accident, phone Emergency Services on 111, request an ambulance, let them know your location and follow their instructions.